-We know that the statute of limitations is a law that limits the amount of time a debt is legally enforceable.
-After the statute of limitations for a debt has expired, the creditor can not use the court to force you to pay the debt.
+The statute of limitations is a law that limits the amount of time a debt is legally enforceable.
+After the statute of limitations for the debt has expired, the creditor cannot use the court to force a consumer to pay the debt.

-The time for the statute of limitations starts ticking on the last date of activity on the account and lasts between anywhere from 3 to 15 years depending on the state you lived in when you created the debt and the type of debt.
+The time for the statute of limitations starts ticking on the last date of activity on the account and lasts anywhere from three to 15 years, depending on the the type of debt and the state you lived in when you created it.

-Technically, it's against the law for debt collectors to sue or even threaten to sue you for time-barred debts, that is a debt whose statute of limitations has expired.
-That doesn't necessarily mean you won't be sued.
-A collector might sue you anyway if it believes that the statute of limitations hasn't passed, for example, their records may show a more recent date of last activity than what you have.
+Technically, it's against the law for debt collectors to sue or even threaten to sue you for a time-barred debt, which is a debt whose statute of limitations has expired.
+That doesn't necessarily mean you won't be sued, however.
+A collector might sue you anyway if they believe that the statute of limitations hasn't passed.
+For example, their records may show a more recent date of last activity than what you have.

 Be careful that you don't make any payment, payment arrangements, or promises to pay.
 Otherwise, you could accidentally restart the statute of limitations.

 You Can Still Be Contacted About the Debt

 While creditors and collectors may not be able to sue you for a time-barred debt, they can continue other collection efforts like calling you, sending letters, and reporting the debt to a credit bureau if it's still within the credit reporting time limit.
-If the debt is tied to a piece of property, e.g. a title loan is secured by a vehicle, the creditor may have the legal right to take possession of that property.
+If the debt is tied to a piece of property, like a title loan secured by a vehicle, the creditor may have the legal right to take possession of that property.

-What to Do If You Are Sued
+What to Do if You Are Sued

 If you're served with a lawsuit summons, it's best to contact an attorney with experience dealing with creditors and debt collectors.
 That way, you'll be fully aware of your rights and have a legal representative in court.